tylerlastovich/ost-graphql-server/README.md

 # Server should be running on localhost:<GRAPHQL_PORT>/graphiql!
 ```

+This server comes with the basic OST APIs, but that is not where the fun stuff happens.
+This project is set up so you can add your own API functions (resolvers) and types quickly. [```logic/type-defs.js```](https://github.com/Lastly/ost-graphql-server/blob/master/logic/type-defs.js) contains the type definitions for graphql, where the query and mutation types match the functions found in ```logic/resolvers.js```.
+Take a look at [```logic/apis/ost.js```](https://github.com/Lastly/ost-graphql-server/blob/master/logic/apis/ost.js) to get an example of what a sample resolver looks like.
+Make your own file, add it to ```logic/resolvers.js```, and then add the matching types to ```logic/type-defs.js```.
+Now you have an API -- Easy!

 ## API Keys
  - Get OST Kit API keys from https://kit.ost.com/developer-api-console
  - Get an Apollo Engine service key from https://engine.apollographql.com